HISTORY OF PASCO COUNTY

 ROBERT MADISON HILL (1831-1886) was born in Georgia, the oldest son of Chesley D. Hill (1807-1880) and Elizabeth Munden.
 He and his brothers and father served in the Civil War.
 He was an inspector for the election of Nov.
 4, 1856, in Hernando County.
 His name appears on the voter registration lists for Hernando County in 1867-68 and in the census records of 1870 and 1880 in Hernando County.
 He was a farmer.
 He was buried on land he homesteaded in Hudson, but his remains were moved to the Geiger Cemetery in Zephyrhills because of a lawsuit.
 A daughter was Nan Hill Cooper (b.
 1875).
 [Information from Linda D. Hill.]

 Malcolm Hill MALCOLM NICHOLSON HILL (1844-1936) and his wife Emma E. Hancock (1848-1916) were among the earliest settlers in the Port Richey area.
 Malcolm Hill was born on Nov.
 3, 1844, in Marion County.
-Aaron McLaughlin Richey's daughter recalled that “Mrs. Malcolm Hill was the other woman in that section, and she lived some distance away.”
-In 1881 Hill moved from Brooksville to New Port Richey.
+He is shown in the list of Hernando County voters from 1865 (although this included what is now Pasco County).
+In the 1870 census, he is shown in Cedar Tree (post office), which is in the part of Hernando County which became Pasco County.
+In 1872 he married Emma E. Hancock.
+In the 1880 census and 1900 census he is shown as a farmer in Hudson.
+In the 1910 and 1920 censuses he is shown as living in Tarpon Springs.
+Aaron McLaughlin Richey’s daughter recalled that “Mrs. Malcolm Hill was the other woman in that section, and she lived some distance away.”
+According to several sources, in 1881 Hill moved from Brooksville to what would become New Port Richey.
 According to a 1935 newspaper article, he moved to Tarpon Springs in 1903, but according to a 1932 Tarpon Springs Leader article, he moved to Tarpon Springs in February 1908.
 According to F. C. Mallett, Hill was discharged at Appomattox along with James Washington Clark; they remained friends for the remainder of their lives.
 History of Tarpon Springs (1964) has: “Malcolm Hill, at the risk of his life, went to the rescue of Capt.
 Sam Hope on the battlefield in 1863 and brought him to safety.”
 Some researchers are skeptical of this claim.
 The Tarpon Springs Leader spelled his middle name Nickelson.

 According to Avery: